Washington PR Woman of the Year Awards

 More about WWPR Woman of the Year Awards:

-The finalists for WWPR’s 2021 Woman of the Year Award are:
+The finalists for WWPR’s 2022 Woman of the Year Award were:

-Washington Women in Public Relations (WWPR) named Susan Waldman, Chief Marketing and Communications Officer of Meals on Wheels America, the 2021 Woman of the Year.
+Washington Women in Public Relations (WWPR) named Gemma Puglisi, Assistant Professor of Public Communication at American University, the 2022 Woman of the Year.
 Established in 1990, this award program recognizes individuals who have raised the bar in the communications field and paved the way for the future of the profession.
+Read more on Gemma’s accomplishments in the full press release.